AdamsLair/duality/CONTRIBUTING.md

 ## Issues

 If you need help with using Duality, please consider [asking the community](http://forum.adamslair.net) first.
 The forum is the right place to gather advice and evidence about potential bugs and problems and many issues are discussed there before proceeding to be reported officially on GitHub.
-The followig lists contain a sample of core points you should include in your issue report.
+The following lists contain a sample of core points you should include in your issue report.

 (Of course, if you already have all the evidence, feel free to submit a new issue right away!)